-Prerequisites: Honors Math 3 with a "C" or better, CP Math 3with consent of the Math Department, or concurrent with Honors Math 3 with consent of the Math Department Open to 11th and 12th grades One-year course
+Prerequisites: CP Math 3 with consent of the Math Department, or concurrent with AP Precaclulus with consent of the Math Department

 TRIGONOMETRY/PRE-CALCULUS

 2150 TRIGONOMETRY/PRE-CALCULUS

 Trigonometry/Pre-Calculus is a pre-calculus course containing a variety of topics, the understanding of which is necessary for success in calculus.
 This course includes trigonometry, theory of algebraic equations, sequences, series, limits and function analysis.